7 Overlooked Costs of Retiring Abroad

 International health insurance.

-Medicare won’t cover the cost of your health services outside of the United States.
-You might end up buying an international health insurance plan or factor in out-of-pocket health care costs.
+Medicare won’t cover health care costs outside of the U.S. You may end up buying an international health insurance plan or factor in out-of-pocket health care expenses.

 Exchange rate fluctuations.